 Explore Lima's rich cultural history

 With a proud history extending back nearly 500 years, the thriving metropolis of Lima is a hub of South American business and culture.
-The Radisson is located in the upscale San Isidro district and is just a block from Avenida Javier Prado, one of Lima’s main thoroughfares.
-You’ll find plenty of great things to do, from shopping and green areas to important cultural sites such as the famous Indian Market and the ancient Huaca Huallamarca.
+The Radisson is located in the upscale San Isidro district and is just one block from Avenida Javier Prado, one of Lima’s main thoroughfares.
+You’ll find plenty of great things to do, from shopping at the famous Mercado Indio to visiting important cultural sites such as the ancient Huaca Huallamarca.
 International corporations such as ExxonMobil and Google are also nearby.

 If you’re traveling with your family, don’t miss the laser light show at one of the world’s largest fountain complexes.
-During the day, tour the beautiful gardens and then let kids cool off in the fountains.
+During the day, tour the beautiful gardens, admire the art deco architecture and then let the kids cool off in the fountains.

 For exceptional views of the Pacific, walk along the cliff’s edge on this six-mile public boardwalk.
-For the adventurous, paragliding excursions are also available from Parque Antonio Raimondi on the boardwalk.
+Paragliding excursions are also available from Parque Antonio Raimondi on the boardwalk.

 Visit the Indian Market for artisan-made souvenirs such as colorful blankets, handcrafted instruments and beautiful jewelry.